naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/deepgate4_iclr25/README.md

 ```
 @inproceedings{deepgate4_iclr25,
 title = {DeepGate4: Efficient and Effective Representation Learning for Circuit Design at Scale},
-author = {author = {Ziyang Zheng and Shan Huang and Jianyuan Zhong and Zhengyuan Shi and Guohao Dai and Ningyi Xu and Qiang Xu}},
+author = {Ziyang Zheng and Shan Huang and Jianyuan Zhong and Zhengyuan Shi and Guohao Dai and Ningyi Xu and Qiang Xu},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }